-- Quick Start Guide An overview of components connection, set-up information, etc. - Recovery, Backup and Troubleshooting Guide - ☐ Enjoying 3D: Information Guide (On selected models only) - □ Safety Regulations and Support Information
+- Quick Start Guide An overview of components connection, set-up information, etc. - □ Recovery, Backup and Troubleshooting Guide - □ Regulations, Guarantee and Service Support

-Before activating the wireless functions such as the wireless LAN and BLUETOOTH technology, read the Safety Regulations and Support Information carefully.
+Before activating the wireless functions such as the wireless LAN and BLUETOOTH technology, read the Regulations, Guarantee and Service Support carefully.